-It is permitted that Committee members obtain a lump sum amount as remuneration as a reward for attending and participating in the Committee affairs, as per the discretion of the Board.
+It is permitted that Committee members obtain a lump sum amount as remuneration as a reward for attending and participating in the Committee affairs, at the Board's discretion.

 Clarification No. 7 SIIL POLICY REGARDING APPOINTING EXTERNAL AUDITORS

 The Policy of SIIL to contract with external auditors (The Policy) is based upon Article 14 of the Corporate Law No. 5/2002, and upon Article 20-5 of the Governance Code regarding listed companies issued by the Qatar Financial Markets Authority (the Authority), and upon the bylaws governing the external auditors and financial estimators for listed parties as issued by the Authority.